moby/moby/docs/sources/documentation/examples/hello_world.rst

     # Download a base image
     docker pull base

-The *base* image is a minimal Debian based container, alternatively you can select *busybox*, a bare minimal linux system.
+The *base* image is a minimal *ubuntu* based container, alternatively you can select *busybox*, a bare minimal linux system.
 The images are retrieved from the docker repository.